HomeAdvisory ServicesMicrosoft EA Renewal

 Client Coverage

-A Microsoft EA renewal is your biggest software negotiation.
-Start early and the leverage is yours, not Microsoft's.
+The renewal proposal sets your spend for three years.
+Start early and the negotiating position is yours, not Microsoft's.

 What we cover